by Jeff Blakley

 Kahl’s newspaper featured advertisements from both local and Miami businesses, but he struggled to pay his bills.
 In late 1913, he enlisted the help of Ed Mitchell, the publisher of The Hunter Herald in Cass County, North Dakota.5 Mitchell had come down to the Miami area as early as February, 1911, when he and some relatives were shown land by the Richardson-Kellett Real Estate Co.6 Kahl most likely knew Ed from the time he was preaching in Hunter in 1910.
 On February 13, 1914, Kahl announced that he had sold a 50% interest in the newspaper to Mr. Mitchell.7 He had previously announced other substantial changes to the paper, including a new building and equipment.8 Up until March 20, 1914, the newspaper had only listed J. A. Kahl as publisher and editor.
 With the March 26, 1914 issue of the paper, that changed to J. A. Kahl, publisher and editor and Ed Mitchell, business manager.
 In addition, the newspaper name was changed to The Homestead Enterprise and it was now published by The Homestead Publishing Co.

 Kahl’s ambitions for his newspaper had always been greater than his financial ability to deliver.
 With the construction of a new building and the purchase of printing presses in the fall of 1913, his bills started to mount and the first signs of financial stress soon appeared.
-The first evidence of that was a writ of replevin9 filed by the Underwriter Typewriter Co. in May of 1914.10 That matter was apparently resolved, but because there are only three surviving issues of The Homestead Enterprise for 1914 after the first issue of March 26, it is impossible to determine how rapidly Kahl’s financial difficulties increased.
+The first evidence of that was a writ of replevin9 filed by the Underwriter Typewriter Co. in May of 1914.10 That matter was apparently resolved, but because there are only four surviving issues of The Homestead Enterprise for 1914 after the first issue of March 26, it is impossible to determine how rapidly Kahl’s financial difficulties increased.

 In addition to mounting financial troubles, Kahl’s health was apparently deteriorating.
 He may have suffered from high blood pressure.
 Starting in early January of 1915, three new developments give us a hint of Kahl’s health issues.